loomio/loomio_help/content/guides/advice_process/index.md

 ![Sam with a keyboard and an arrow connecting keyboard → three other people ](sam_uses_advice_process6.png)

-…putting it somewhere her peers can see it.
+…putting it somewhere the team could see it.

 ![A computer-like text box, where the keyboard had been, reads, “Marketing to promote the site starting Monday; thanks!”
 The text, “the site” is hyperlinked.
 The other three people can see the text box.](sam_uses_advice_process7.png)